helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>If you command wisely, you'll be obeyed cheerfully.</h3 quote>
+<h3 quote align='center'>The Intelligence Committee will also examine present counterintelligence programs for the Department of Energy, the National Laboratories, and the Department of Defense.</h3 quote>

 ---